linode/docs/docs/guides/development/architectures/service-mesh/how-to-install-hashicorp-consul/index.md

 "hashicorp" has been added to your repositories
     {{< /output >}}

-1. Verify that you have access to the Helm chart for Consul:
+1. Verify that you have access to the Helm chart for Consul.

         helm search repo hashicorp/consul

     {{< output >}}
 NAME             CHART VERSION APP VERSION DESCRIPTION hashicorp/consul 0.32.0        1.10.0      Official HashiCorp Consul Chart
     {{< /output >}}

-1. Update the repository:
+1. Update the repository.

         helm repo update